AutoML

 learn math/statistics?

-A lot of companies typically only hire PHD’s or master students into industry for ML related job roles because they want you to understand why the models work well and also selecting the best predictive model.
+A lot of companies typically only hire PHD or master’s students into industry for ML-related job roles because they want you to understand why the models work well and also select the best predictive model.

-The added point is that to do “good” model witchrafting, specifically NN witchcrafting, you’d have to understand what it means to change parts etc. in creating a bespoke model.
+The added point is that to do “good” model witchcrafting, specifically NN witchcrafting, you’d have to understand what it means to change parts, etc., in creating a bespoke model.

 learn computer science?

-There is a lot of fruitful resarch going on to convert the mathematical and statistical theories into algorithms and fast algorithms at that.
-Optimizing the “compute” whether that be through hardware or software means.
+There is a lot of fruitful research going on to convert the mathematical and statistical theories into algorithms and fast algorithms at that.
+Optimizing the “compute”, whether that be through hardware or software means.

 infrastructure?